riasiti-j/hybrid-svdpp-decaypop/README.md

 A hybrid recommendation system that combines personalized recommendation using **SVD++** with **time-aware popularity modeling using DecayPop** to investigate the trade-off between recommendation relevance, popularity bias, and catalogue exposure.

+This repository contains the experimental implementation for the research project:

+**Ria Siti Juairiah, Teguh Bharata Adji, and Igi Ardiyanto, “Analyzing the Popularity–Personalization Trade-off in a Hybrid SVD++–DecayPop Recommendation System.”**

+This work investigates a hybrid recommendation framework that combines **personalized collaborative filtering using SVD++** with **time-aware popularity modeling using DecayPop**.
+The study analyzes how different hybridization ratios affect recommendation accuracy, catalogue coverage, and popularity-related characteristics across different user segments.

+The work is currently in the **final presentation stage** and is scheduled to be presented at **ICAIS 2026 in Kuala Lumpur, Malaysia**, at the end of September 2026.
+The conference is **IEEE-supported**.

+> **Status:** Accepted / scheduled for final presentation at ICAIS 2026, Kuala Lumpur, Malaysia — September 2026.

+The repository provides the experimental code, selected results, evaluation procedures, and supporting materials to facilitate reproducibility and further development of the proposed recommendation framework.

 ---

 ## 1. Business Problem